ivangabriele/fakeapi/README.md

 ## Features

-- Massive lists to test frontend virtualization.
+- Massive lists to test frontend performances and virtualization.

 ## Routes